On this page you can see previous consultations and engagement activities which have taken place in Darlington, as well as nationally.

 The pdf flyer is available here [pdf document] or here for the easy read document [pdf document].

 You have until Monday 18 December to have your say - you do not need to give your name or leave any contact details.
 Please complete the survey and let us have your views about the way sexual health services should be provided in and around Darlington.
 There are also two drop in sessions where you can have your say on Tuesday 7 November 2-4pm and on Thursday 9 November 6-8pm in the Dolphin Centre foyer.
-Please follow this link to take the survey
+This survey is no longer available/

 |Corporate Plan and Performance Framework||A draft version of the Corporate Plan and associated Performance Framework was approved for consultation by Cabinet on 12 September.